Congo wants U.N. tasked with hunting eastern rebels

 "Whilst people come to a conclusion as to what to do, the conflict is continuing," he said.

-Days of fighting north of the North Kivu capital of Goma have forced thousands more from their homes this week.
+Days of fighting north of the North Kivu capital of Goma have this week forced thousands more from their homes.

 UNHCR, the U.N.'s refugee agency, said its staff in Congo and working with refugees in Rwanda and Uganda were receiving regular reports of widespread abuses, including indiscriminate killings, rapes, torture and ethnic violence.